 Actual bus stops (“Paraderos“) do exist, but you can also stop the small transports on the street as they slowly pass you looking for more customers.
 An employee stands at the door and shouts loudly that there are still free seats.

-A ride will cost you about 1 sol, depending on the length.
-If you want to get off, just let the employee know by calling out loud “Baja“.
+A ride will cost you about one sol, depending on the length.
+If you want to get off, just let the employee know by calling out loud, “Baja.”
 It may be helpful to check Google Maps or Maps.me (it works offline!) to find out exactly where you are so you don’t miss your destination.

 To use the Metropolitano, you’ll need to buy a card at the counter and charge it with a few soles.
 If you’re not sure how much to pay, just ask the employee at the information desk how much your ride (+return) will cost.

-For a few years, Lima even has a metro (subway) to offer.
-However, so far there are not a lot of stations to chose from.
-Lima’s subway is also extremely crowded and you may have to wait for a long time to squeeze into one of the cars.
+For a few years, Lima even has a metro (subway).
+However, so far, there are not a lot of stations to choose from.
+Lima’s subway is also extremely crowded, and you may have to wait for a long time to squeeze into one of the cars.